uber-archive/pyflame/README.md

 make install
 ```

+### Fedora

+The following command should install the necessary packages to build on Fedora:

+    sudo dnf install autoconf automake gcc-c++ python-devel

+### Debian

 If you'd like to build a Debian package there's already a `debian/` directory at
 the root of this project.
 We'd like to remove this, as per the
 [upstream Debian packaging guidelines](https://wiki.debian.org/UpstreamGuide).